Igbo nationalism: Post-colonial

 The 1966 anti-Igbo Pogrom and the civil war that followed constituted large threats to the preservation of Igbo culture.
 Political stability in a newly independent Nigeria— that is, the duration of the First Nigerian Republic— was short lived.
 Crises such as the Western Region Crisis of 1962, the census crisis of 1963, and the election crisis of 1964-1965 signaled lack of national unity due to interethnic strife.
 As early as 1964, a small group of majors in the military—mostly Igbo people—began to plot a military coup in 1964 due to their dissatisfaction with the corrupt practices of the federal government.
 The event came to fruition on January 15, 1966, when Major Emmanuel Arinze Ifeajuna, Major Timothy Onwuatuegwu, Major Christian Anuforo, Major Donatus Okafor, and Major Humphrey Chukwuka overthrew the government under Prime Minister Abubakar Tafawa Balewa and declared martial law over the country.
 The coup resulted in the deaths of federal officials and political figures such as Prime Minister Abubakar Tafawa Balewa and Premier Ahmadu Bello.
 Major General Johnson Thomas Umunnakwe Aguiyi Ironsi emerged as the head of state under the military government.
-Because the majority of targets in the coup were Yoruba or Hausa-Fulani and the leader installed a result of these events was also Igbo, the coup was characterized as an attempt by the Igbo to seize control of the government.
+Because the majority of targets in the coup were Yoruba or Hausa-Fulani and the leader installed as a result of these events was also Igbo, the coup was characterized as an attempt by the Igbos to seize control of the government.
 Violence against Igbos began to ensue in the north and spread to the west.
-Only five months after the original coup, a counter-coup ensued which resulted in the death of Ironsi and the installation of Major General Yakabu Gowon.
+Only five months after the original coup, a counter-coup ensued which resulted in the death of Ironsi and the installation of Major General Yakubu Gowon.
 Anti-Igbo violence was not curbed after this transition of power, and Igbo people began to flee to the Eastern region in large numbers.
 Following the failure of the Aburi Accord, Lieutenant Colonel Chukwuemeka Odumegwu Ojukwu declared the Eastern Region independent for the protection of the lives and interests of the Igbo people.
 The following Nigerian Civil War began as a police action by Gowon's government to reclaim the area and quickly devolved into a gruesome, large-scale war.

 Contemporary

-Due to fact that the civil war conflict resulted in the destruction of the eastern region and the death of millions of Biafrans either through military engagements, acts of ethnic cleansing, or starvation, the nationalist movement for the creation of a Biafran state did not reemerge in full-force until 1999.
+Due to the civil war conflict resulting in the destruction of the eastern region and the death of millions of Biafrans through military engagements, acts of ethnic cleansing, and starvation, the nationalist movement for the creation of a Biafran state did not reemerge in full-force until 1999.
 Igbo political elite such as Chief Ralph Uwazuruike formed MASSOB to revitalize Igbo nationalist sentiments based on conceptions of continued injustices against Igbo people.
 The contemporary reanimation of Igbo nationalism also references the killing of Igbo people by Boko Haram in northern Nigeria as a reason for the reinstitution of the social movement.